-An enterprise wide, future oriented view of the company’s strategy, may lead to a decision that there are work streams or even entire teams that the company should not invest in, however may be better placed to outsource or significantly reduce, while investing in talent development in emergent or strategic areas.
+An enterprise wide, future-oriented view of the company’s strategy, may lead to a decision that there are work streams or even entire teams that the company should not invest in, however may be better placed to outsource or significantly reduce, while investing in talent development in emergent or strategic areas.

 2. Identify the skills for a good SWP manager

-A great SWP manager will have three important and quite unique sets of experience.
+A great SWP Manager will have three important and quite unique sets of experience.

 Firstly, they will have a love of technology and data analytics.
 The SWP manager will add value by linking insights from macro trends to internal data on profit pools, employee costs, and the effectiveness of long-term investments in recruitment, development and retrenchment.

-Second, the SWP manger will bring deep commercial acumen and have a genuine interest in understanding the company’s strategic and financial drivers.
+Secondly, the SWP manger will bring deep commercial acumen and have a genuine interest in understanding the company’s strategic and financial drivers.

 3. Answer the key questions

 Every organisation is different.
 However, most businesses should be asking the following questions: